🔔 Stay Updated!

 May 08, 2026 17:00 IST

-After four days of uncertainty following Tamil Nadu’s election verdict, TVK chief Vijay is likely to meet Governor RV Arlekar again on Friday evening.
-The workable time could be 6 pm.
+TVK chief Vijay is likely to meet Tamil Nadu Governor RV Arlekar again on Friday evening as the post election deadlock in the state appears to move toward a resolution.
 Vijay will stake claim to form the government in the state, often referred to as the “Detroit of Asia.”

 Also Read | Vijay's TVK warns all 107 MLAs may quit over possible DMK-AIADMK coalition